Playstyle & Rotation

 The rotation is more of a priority list that changes based on talents and target counts.

-- Cast Mindbender on cooldown
+- Cast Voidform

-- Cast Dark Ascension or Void Eruption
+- Cast Void Volley

 - Cast Mind Blast